4ug-aug/mlops-comp-vision/reports/README.md

 > *We used a simple argparser, that worked in the following way: python my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:
 For our project we configured experiments using hydra. we utilized a double config structure: a default config specifing what experiment to use and second a config file with the experiment hyperparameters.
-This allowed us to easily change and review experiments.
 To run a experiment we simply run:
 ```
 make train
 ```